 14. Achieving Better Work-Life Balance

 To aim for better work-life balance, take a moment to identify what you want to prioritize and what you’ve actually been prioritizing.
 Are you working long hours and sacrificing sleep?
 Do you feel isolated from your friends outside of work?
 Talk with your manager, set work boundaries and take other steps to adjust your work situation and make sure you have time for the things that matter most to you.

 Retiring in your 50s might sound ambitious, but the goal feels more doable when you break it down.
 Plan to set aside a percentage of your paycheck for your 401K or savings account.
 You can also set a goal of saving a certain amount each month and year, allowing your savings to accumulate over time.

 Don’t Set Your Career Goals in Stone

-But career goals are rarely that straightforward.
+Career goals are rarely straightforward.
 It’s impossible to predict every step needed to reach your end target.
 You may not reach the goal you set in the timeline you established.
 While that can be frustrating, don’t let it discourage you.

 Think about why that goal didn’t work out.
 It could be that you were too ambitious, and you need to readjust the timeline.
 It could be a sign that you’re not getting the skills and development you need in your current role, and it’s time to set a goal to look for a new job.
 Or, it could be a sign that a goal is no longer of interest to you.